Indian comics: History

 The popularity of manga and anime in India has led to Japanese manga-inspired comic books, such as Mythology, a comic book based on Hindu mythology that has been released in India, Singapore, Malaysia and Europe.
 Batu Gaiden is a manga fantasy series which incorporates cricket into mythology.

-From 2005 to recent times there are many attempts by recently ventured and old comics publishers to revive the Indian comics industry including initiatives from Level 10 Comics, Yali Dream Creations, Holycow Entertainment, Chariot Comics, Ayumi Comics, Red Streak Comics, Rovolt Comics, Vimanika Comics and TBS Planet Comics, UFC, Dream Comics, Swapnil Comics, Vaishnavi Comics, Fenil Comics, Dhaansu Productions and the surviving Raj Comics itself.
-Amar Chitra Katha, Raj Comics and Diamond Comics, Diamond Toons has ventured into other entertainment media like feature films, web series, games, mobile applications etc. since late 1990s and continuously attempting to widen their impact on the comics-reading population.
-By the end of 2019, many new comic-making companies have shown a great interest in the upbringing of the Indian comic industry and are fighting to make a mark in the industry.
+From 2005 up to recent times, there have been many attempts by recently-ventured and old comics publishers to revive the Indian comics industry, including initiatives from Level 10 Comics, Yali Dream Creations, Cheeseburger Comics, Holycow Entertainment, Chariot Comics, Ayumi Comics, Red Streak Comics, Rovolt Comics, Vimanika Comics, TBS Planet Comics, UFC, Dream Comics, Swapnil Comics, Vaishnavi Comics, Fenil Comics, Dhaansu Productions and the surviving Raj Comics itself.
+Amar Chitra Katha, Raj Comics, Diamond Comics, and Diamond Toons have ventured into other entertainment media, like feature films, web series, games, and mobile applications since the late 1990s, and have continuously attempted to widen their impact on the comics-reading population.

+Recently, there has been a notable rise in manga-style comics from Indian creators, with independent publishers like Cosmics and Qissa Comics leading the way.
+Cosmics has published three notable Manga - Nirvana, Soul Contract and Whispers of Void,In which Nirvana is there most popular Manga series.
+Qissa Comics currently has three ongoing series - The Worlds Beyond, Six Paths, and PowerPlay - each exploring unique themes with modern and global narratives, marking a new chapter for new-age comics in India.